stanleyjzheng/ignitionhacks/readme.md

 ## Details
-- Model: Huggingface roBERTa base pretrainedtrained by JPLU https://huggingface.co/jplu/tf-xlm-roberta-base
+- Model: Huggingface roBERTa base pretrainedtrained by [JPLU](https://huggingface.co/jplu/tf-xlm-roberta-base), see [paper](https://arxiv.org/abs/1911.02116)
-- Tokenizer: Autotokenizer using jplu/tf-xlm-roberta-base weights
+- Tokenizer: Autotokenizer using jplu/tf-xlm-roberta-base weights, see paper above
 - Validation: Random data from train
-- Pseudolabelling 2 folds at 10/12 epochs
+- Pseudolabelling 2 rounds at 10/12 epochs

 Training time is about 7 hours on a P100 and about 4-5 hours for inference (due to pseudolabelling, which takes a while).